sachie026/typescript-update-organization-chart-utility/README.md

 ## typescript-update-organization-chart-utility using OOPs

+### How to run

+- Open terminal and move to the cloned folder.
+- ts-node index.ts

+You will see the console output.
+You can comment/remove few operations and run the file again to see the valid output.

 ### Folder structure

 - `employeesList.ts` contains all the data part.
 It has the list of all employees and organization chart structure.